BriandaFlores/UpwardBoundTeam2/README.md

 ## Game Description
 Platformer
 # Story
-Trapped in Dio's mansion, the players must find a way to escape the labyrinth that is dio's mansion, dodging enemies along the way.
-Along the way they can collect coins and power ups as to get stronger until they reach the goal.
+Trapped in the heart of Dio’s sinister mansion, players must battle their way through a shifting labyrinth infused with the power of Stands.
+Inspired by *JoJo’s Bizarre Adventure*, this fast-paced platformer throws players into a bizarre world where time can stop, objects come to life, and danger lurks around every gothic corridor.
+Dodge Stand-wielding enemies, solve mind-bending puzzles, and collect coins and power-ups to unlock your own Stand abilities.
+As the mansion twists reality around you, your only chance of survival is to harness your Stand’s potential and make it to the final showdown with Dio himself.
+Will you escape the madness—or become another soul trapped in his eternal nightmare?
 ## Team Members
 Michael Brianda
 ## Planned Tools